spatie/laravel-data/docs/as-a-data-transfer-object/collections.md

 ---
 title: Collections
-weight: 3
+weight: 4
 ---

-The package provides next to the `Data` class also a `DataCollection` class.
+The package provides next to the `Data` class also a `DataCollection` and `PaginatedCollection` class.
 This collection can store a set of data objects, and we advise you to use it when storing a collection of data objects within a data object.

 For example: